Lifebroker_Icon_60x60_SpringGreen_Information-ai

 Once you’ve decided which types of insurance you need, you can compare policies that are available from different insurers.
 Comparing helps you work out what could be suitable, what you could be covered for, and the premium prices for different levels of cover.

-Choose whether you prefer a stepped premium or level premium
+Choose whether you prefer a Variable Age-stepped premium or Variable premium

 Choose your amount of cover